prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The Razer DeathAdder Elite came out during DeathAdder’s 10th anniversary back in 2016.

-It is a wired mouse, with a maximum DPI of 16,000 and a max polling rate of 1000Hz – evidently, the mouse’s specifications are impressive.
+It is a wired mouse, with a maximum DPI of 16,000 and a max [polling rate](https://www.howtogeek.com/182702/mouse-dpi-and-polling-rates-explained-do-they-matter-for-gaming/){: target="_blank"} of 1000Hz – evidently, the mouse’s specifications are impressive.
 During my tests, I thoroughly enjoyed using the mouse.

 So much so, in fact, I decided to use it in my PC gaming setup.
 I’ve been using the DeathAdder Elite for several years, without any complaints!

 Although the Elite has a similar design to other DeathAdder models, it features several additional programmable buttons, which are great for League of Legends.
-There is a sleek curve to both sides of the mouse, making it perfect for a palm style grip.
+There is a sleek curve to both sides of the mouse, making it perfect for a [palm style grip](https://www.epicgear.com/en/technologies/types-of-mouse-grip){: target="_blank"}.

 In addition to the programmable buttons on the side of the mouse, the DeathAdder Elite features two additional buttons located right below the scroll wheel.
 They are discrete but easy to access with your finger during gameplay.